EricDarve/NLA/content/lu_pivoting.md

 The systematic swapping of rows can be represented mathematically by a **permutation matrix** $P$.
 A permutation matrix is an identity matrix with its rows reordered.
 Pre-multiplying a matrix $A$ by $P$ (i.e., forming $PA$) has the effect of applying those same row permutations to $A$.

-Therefore, LU factorization with partial pivoting does not compute the factors of $A$ itself, but rather of a row-permuted version of $A$.
+Therefore, LU factorization with row pivoting does not compute the factors of $A$ itself, but rather of a row-permuted version of $A$.
 The resulting factorization is:

 $$PA = LU$$

 This is the standard form of LU factorization implemented in virtually all numerical software.
-It comes with a powerful guarantee that the basic version lacks: the $PA=LU$ factorization **exists for any square matrix A**, singular or not.
+It comes with a powerful guarantee that the basic version lacks: the $PA=LU$ factorization **exists for any square matrix A**, singular or not (see below for a proof).

-### Implementing LU with Partial Pivoting
+### Implementing LU with Row Pivoting

-Below is a simple implementation of LU factorization with partial pivoting in Python.
+Below is a simple implementation of LU factorization with row pivoting in Python.
 The function modifies the input matrix `A` in place to store the factors `L` and `U`, and returns the permutation matrix `P`.

 ```python
 import numpy as np